 In hindsight, poverty is something complicated characterized by a plethora of moving ways and styles, a fundamental and critical issue which deserves some grave consideration by all of us.
 Some say, it doesn’t take or require a rocket scientist to understand and analyze the problem.
 However, poverty is like a serious illness that has been there for centuries and decades and could not be eradicated even if attended to by experts or the who’s who in economics or even with the recent discoveries of health and science and new state of the art technologies.

-When I briefly described the overview of UN’s Millennium Development Goals (MDG now tagged as Sustainable Development Goals or SDGs) in my earlier blog article, I was a bit skeptical and eventually I was correct in saying that the formulated MDG and the tasks to be undertaken would not be achieved by 2015 in view of the many inherent factors and problems attached to it.
-While, I didn’t doubt the wisdom and the expertise of the world leaders and the superheroes appointed by the UN to facilitate the project when they committed to and accepted the said grand and bold targets, the MDG however was just pretty ambitious!
+When My Useful Tips.com (MUTC) briefly described the overview of UN’s Sustainable Development Goals or SDGs in its earlier blog article, we are quite a bit skeptical on the formulated SDG and the tasks to be undertaken on whether or not the goal would be achieved 10 years from now or by 2030 in view of the many inherent factors and problems attached to it, unless big-time stakeholders will take appropriate action now.
+Note that UN’s SDG envisions to eradicate extreme poverty for all people everywhere, currently measured as people living on less than $1.25 a day by 2030.
+While, MUTC doesn’t doubt the wisdom and the expertise of the world leaders and the superheroes appointed by the UN to facilitate the project when they committed to and accepted the said grand and bold targets, the SDG however is just pretty ambitious!

-Nevertheless, as my blog advocates quality of life and alleviating poverty is one, I do firmly believe that this particular SDG (Goal No.1) can be attained and a big change can happen only if the respective Governments and big ticket corporations have political will which can provide political direction for this cause.
-I further believe that we can get on with this and ultimately overcome poverty, only if each one of us, the luckier ones, will sincerely unite and provide our share for this worthy undertaking.
+Nevertheless, as MUTC advocates quality of life and alleviating poverty, we do firmly believe that this particular SDG (Goal No.1) can be attained and a big change can happen only if the respective Governments and big ticket corporations have political will which can provide political direction for this cause.
+Governments around the world must act now to build an economy that values what truly matters to society, that works for all and not just for the few.
+MUTC further believes that we can get on with this and ultimately overcome poverty, only if each one of us, the luckier ones, will sincerely unite and provide our share for this worthy undertaking.
 What is being required from all of us is a simple cooperation and willingness to make a paradigm shift, not only in terms of economic variables but also in ourselves, our attitude towards life, and our moral and social responsibility and concern for the impoverished.

 Oxfam data showed that the wealth of the 1% richest people in the world amounts to $110tn (£60.88tn), or 65 times as much as the poorest half of the world.
-It further mentioned that 70% of the world’s population live in countries where inequality has increased since the 1980s and 1% of families own 46% of global wealth.
+Oxfam data further cites that the worlds billionaires have more than twice as much wealth as 6.9 billion people.
+“Those in the very top of the economic pyramid sees trillions of dollars of wealth in the hands of a very small group of people, predominantly men, whose fortune and power grow exponentially”.
 Indeed, this is a sad reality wherein even those in power cannot or may not be able to help contain the problem.

-I don’t consider myself poor and I don’t consider myself rich either.
-I certainly am no expert on this field but I am fortunate enough to be given the opportunity to have a decent education to make me relate and understand the people’s miserable state, people with no access to basic needs in life: food, shelter, clothing, education, health, livelihood and the like.
+We don’t consider ourselves poor and we don’t consider ourselves rich either.
+We certainly are no expert on this field but we are fortunate enough to be given the opportunity to have a decent education to make us relate and understand the people’s miserable state, people with no access to basic needs in life: food, shelter, clothing, education, health, livelihood and the like.
 This is where all of us can unite and it is may be the right time for us to extend help to our neighbors with no or scarce resources.
-I don’t want to delve on the history and the series of events why people become poor.
-I don’t want to blame anyone why these faces of poverty are happening.
-What I would like to do now is how I can help and share in my most humble way, realize the dreams of our brothers and sisters who were not lucky enough to experience at least even a piece of the good things in life.
+We don’t want to delve on the history and the series of events why people become poor.
+We don’t want to blame anyone why these faces of poverty are happening.
+What we would like to do now is how we can help and share in our most humble way, realize the dreams of our brothers and sisters who were not lucky enough to experience at least even a piece of the good things in life.

-The topic on poverty is absolutely heart wrenching, especially from my vantage point.
-This is not merely based on recounts from people throughout the globe but exact graphic recollections of my actual experiences and observations on how rural and urban poor in the country, where I was born and raised, cope with their sad condition.
-I have come face to face with the realities of poverty in both urban and in far flung areas.
-In the rural areas for example, I have seen boys and girls walking on barefoot under the scorching heat of the sun with big rattan baskets or a sackcloth on their backs filled with local produce, apparently helping their parents who till the soil of a landlord, to liquefy the said produce into cash.
-It really pained me to see those small kids forced to help their parents to earn for a living and being denied the right to go to school and being exposed to health hazards because of economic deprivation.
+The topic on poverty is absolutely heart wrenching, especially from our vantage point.
+This is not merely based on recounts from people throughout the globe but exact graphic recollections of our actual experiences and observations on how rural and urban poor in the country, where we came from, cope with their sad condition.
+We have come face to face with the realities of poverty in both urban and in far flung areas.
+In the rural areas for example, we have seen boys and girls walking on barefoot under the scorching heat of the sun with big rattan baskets or a sackcloth on their backs filled with local produce, apparently helping their parents who till the soil of a landlord, to liquefy the said produce into cash.
+It really pained us to see those small kids forced to help their parents to earn for a living and being denied the right to go to school and being exposed to health hazards because of economic deprivation.
 Another story is that of a man and his neighbor carrying on foot the former’s sick pregnant wife in a hammock–like carrier to the nearest health center located lakes and plains away from their place and only to find out after reaching the place that his wife has already expired due to absence of immediate medical attention.
+In other countries (Sub-Saharan Africa) especially where gender equality is an issue, we can see poor women fetching waters (on a 40-pound water can) from wells located far from their place, carrying them on their shoulders, taking long walks, for their entire family to drink.
 This is just one of the genuine tragic stories and misery plights that do happen and being experienced by some of our less fortunate brothers primarily due to faulty economic policies, i.e., lack of government support on health and maternal care and inefficiency of support services, particularly in the remotest towns and villages.

 On the other hand, the face of poverty in urban and metropolitan areas are sometimes depicted by so-called impoverished informal city dwellers and their condition may even be worse than those in the rural areas.
 As all of us may know, the urban poor are mostly composed of migrants from the rural areas who have moved in to try their luck in cities.
 These are homeless people proliferating citywide with no permanent addresses and were left with no choice but to live under bridges, along railroad tracks and most of the times in so-called “smoky mountains” or smoking garbage dump site, so to speak.
-I had the chance to observe how these people try to cope with this kind of a desolate lifestyle and try to make do the little that they have in order to get by.
-There was one time I visited a family living under the bridge located probably just few miles from the Presidential Palace.
-This family of five lives with the other squatters who seem to have formed a community under the bridge.
-They live in a shack made of scrap cardboard/carton boxes and rusty tin roof, erected on a more or less 5 sq.m. area.
-However, above where they stayed was a newly repaired concrete bridge and decorated by local officials with glittering lights, exactly the opposite of what was actually happening under it.
-This kind of scenario is a classic example of irony at its fullest.
-I recall the mother told me that everything is being done in their very small area.
-His husband and their three children eat, sleep, and do their personal needs there.
-Their focus everyday was on how they can feed their small children and how to survive and it was impossible to think of other needs like the health and education of their children.
-In fact, the older kids, about 7 to 10 yrs old helped their father look for food, scavenging or sifting through the garbage of nearby restaurants and food chains for leftovers to eat and recyclables which can be sold for a song, so to speak, to a scrap dealer.
-I had goose bumps while listening to her story and I knew from that moment that there are many other families suffering the same plight, families who got used to a slum lifestyle scavenging food for survival.
+We had the chance to observe how these people try to cope with this kind of a desolate lifestyle and try to make do the little that they have in order to get by.
+We knew from that moment that there are many other families suffering the same plight, families who got used to a slum lifestyle scavenging food for survival.

 For many of us who are fortunate to have an affluent lifestyle, who have the luxury of buying nonessential things, who have been given the chance to have steady decent jobs and sufficient income, would it be hard for us to spare a piece of bread, so to speak, to these people who live on less than $1 a day?
 Can we afford to be blind not to see the unmasked faces of poverty in poor countries in Asia, Latin America and the Caribbean and Africa?
 How can we help?
 How can some of us receiving huge bonuses or decent salaries from our respective work and realizing substantial gains from our businesses help alleviate poverty in the poorest of the poor nations?
 Our extra money spent on luxuries could help feed so many starving children throughout the globe.
 How about the 1% richest people in the world?
-How about the Filipino billionaires who belong in Forbes Top 100?
+How about the Filipino billionaires listed in Forbes Top 100?
 Have you contributed lately to solve this problem?
-How about instead of attending gambling sessions, frequenting saloons and bars for drinking spree or beauty salons for facial and aesthetics purposes, or shopping all the time for unnecessary things, would you not feel happy if you share something for the poor or form a group among your family and friends, which I am doing now by the way, for something more valuable, not only in the eyes of man but also in the eyes of God?
+Would you not feel happy if you share something for the poor or form a group among your family and friends, for something more valuable, not only in the eyes of man but also in the eyes of God?
 There’s happiness in helping the poor and that’s the best gift that you’ll receive after helping.

-For policy makers out there and government authorities in power, I hope you will do your very best to do more for your country and constituents.
-You have been bombarded with so many complaints from your critics but nothing much has changed.
-Some of you out there may have stolen from Government coffers or squandered resources of an impoverished economy either thru mismanagement or “kickbacks” from implemented projects without oversight and auditing.
-This is an opportune time for you to renew, give back and show that you deserve to be the leader of your country.
-Majority of the people have still high regard in your sincerity, dedication and commitment to public service, particularly in improving people’s lives.
+For policy makers out there and government authorities in power, we hope you will do your very best to do more for your country and constituents.
+Some of you out there may have stolen from Government coffers or squandered resources of an impoverished economy either through mismanagement or “kickbacks” from implemented projects without oversight and auditing.
+This is an opportune time for you to give back to your country particularly in improving people’s lives.

-Finally, the beauty of the world where we live is that, it has vast and rich natural resources to provide food for everyone, to provide clean water, shelther, education and the like.
-With appropriate government policies coupled with the right attitude and contributions from all of us, I firmly believe that we would be able to help cure this serious ailment and eventually save our less fortunate brothers and sisters from the shackles of poverty and in the end build a better world for all of us.
+Finally, the beauty of the world where we live is that it has vast and rich natural resources to provide food for everyone, to provide clean water, shelter, education and the like.
+With appropriate government policies coupled with the right attitude and contributions from all of us, we do believe that we would be able to help cure this serious ailment, fight inequality and beat poverty for good, by saving our less fortunate brothers and sisters from the shackles of poverty and in the end build a better world for all of us.